-Tel Hamman appears best identified as the biblical site of Abel-Shittim (“Acacia Grove”).
+Tel el-Hamman (also called Tal el-Hammam and Tel el-Harman) appears best identified as the biblical site of Abel-Shittim (“Acacia Grove”), Israel’s final camp before crossing the Jordan River into Canaan (Numbers 33:49).
 The top of the tel sits at 425 feet below sea level in the Jordan Rift west of Amman, Jordan and east of Jericho (on the other side of the Jordan River).
-Here the Israelites, having completed 40 years in the wilderness between Egypt and the plains of Moab, began to commit idolatry and enter into the sinful practices of nearby Baal Peor (Numbers 25:1–15; cf. Joshua 3:1).
+The tel’s location on Wadi el-Kefrein places it near the modern dam on the wadi providing water for Jordan and reducing the flow of water into the Jordan River.
+The Israelites, having completed 40 years in the wilderness between Egypt and the plains of Moab, committed idolatry here at Abel-Shittim and entered into the sinful practices of the Baal of Peor (Numbers 25:1–15; cf. Joshua 3:1).
 This is where Israel camped on the Plain of Moab before crossing the Jordan.
-This where Israel resided while Balak hired Balaam of Peor to curse them (Numbers 24:1–25).
-Tel el-Hamman is a short distance away from Baal Peor which overlooks it and where the Israelites committed idolatry and cultic prostitution (Numbers 25:1–4).
+Israel resided at Abel-Shittim while Balak hired Balaam of Pethor (along the Euphrates River, Numbers 22:5) to curse them (Numbers 24:1–25).
+Tel el-Hamman is a short distance away from Peor which overlooks it and where the Israelites committed idolatry and cultic prostitution (Numbers 25:1–4).